-The sun in Burkina Faso is notoriously hot.
+The sun in My Country is notoriously hot.
 In fact, the Jula expression used to talk about how hot it is, especially at this time of the year, is that the sun is “fari,” which is a word that the dictionary says means “brutal, cruel, hard, mean, severe.”
 And yes, it’s true.
 Unlike in the US, where we enjoy the sun and want to be in it as much as possible, here we try to avoid it as much as we can and look forward to rainy days when we won’t see it and will instead get a respite from its cruelty.

 So how can I say that this hot, hot African sun will cool things down?
 It’s because last week I ordered a solar fridge and freezer!

 As you know, I’m in the process of building a house in My Village.
 And since there is no electricity (or running water, for that matter) in the village, but I’ll still need to do things like work on my computer, I need to install solar panels to harness the sun’s energy so that I can have some electricity in my house.
 The solar panels will be on the roof, connected to a set of batteries (think of them as like heavy duty car batteries).
 Those batteries will then be connected to the wiring in my house and will provide me with electricity.
 Most of my house will be wired for 12v, which means that I believe my outlets will look like cigarette lighters and I won’t be able to buy a regular 110v light bulb to put in the socket.
 Instead, I’ll have 12v ones that will use less of the precious energy.
 I’ve talked with an electrician in the city who knows how to do all this stuff, and he is planning on buying the stuff required and coming out to My Village to set up and install it all.